chenzituo/chenzituo/README.md

-- 👋 Hi, I’m @chenzituo, a senior undergraduate in CCE, Tsinghua Univ.
+- 👋 Hi, I’m @chenzituo, a master student of MIT, MechE.
 Just starting my journey in science!
-- 👀 I’m interested in neural ODEs and detonation; right now searching for chance to integrate data science into physics!
-- 🌱 I’m currently learning transformations, reinforce learning and detonation physics!
-- 💞️ I’m looking to learning new exciting things here, and one day I'll devote myself to the community!
-- 📫 How to reach me: czt19@mails.tsinghua.edu.cn
+- Looking for a topic for the research life here right now!
+My ingredients include: combustion, CFD, scientific machine learning, stochastic process, dynamical systems ...

 <!---
 chenzituo/chenzituo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.